jmcrav/AP4CA/README.md

 `num_of_samples` Number of samples to be generated.
 If the number is great than one, the possible `seed` argument is ignored to guarantee that every sample is different from the other generated.
 Default: 1.

-## TODO
-- Implementation for TPU computing

-## Contact

-## License
-This package is released under the MIT License